mlml/autovot/README.md

 	* if only force-aligned segments are available (each corresponding to an entire stop), contain about 30 msec before the beginning of the segment.

 #### Directory format
-The following user-provided directories should be in the autovot root directory.
+The `experiments` folder and its subdirectories should be created by the user in the autovot root directory.

 (*See example data & experiment folders.*)

-* `data/train/`: Each embedded folder should contain both TextGrids and corresponding wav files
-* `data/test/`: Each embedded voiced/voiceless folder should contain only TextGrids.
-	* Wav files should be in separate folder.
 * `experiments/config/`: Lists of filenames.
 See below for more info.
 * `experiments/models/`: Empty.
 This is where classifiers will be stored.
 * `experiments/tmp_dir/`: Empty.
 This is where feature extraction will be stored in Mode 2.
+* `data/`: This should contain your data to be run (TextGrids and wav files) and optionally your training data and/or a subset of manually adjusted VOT to check the algorithm's performance.
+This folder does not have to be in the root autovot folder.

 <a name="usage"/>
 # Usage